jeffreywu13579/comp-genomics-final-proj/README.md

 - *--max-genes* corresponds to the integer number of genes to be included in the analysis

 - *--num-edges-drawn* corresponds to the integer number of edges to be drawn for the final plot for clarity.
-The strongest *--num-edges-drawn* edges are the ones that are drawn.
+The strongest *--num-edges-drawn* edges are the ones that are drawn

 On running the code the results would be stored in a new folder as follows:
 ```